CSB-KaracaLab/Sox-PTF/README.md

 Initial 601-SHL024 model and final Sox:dyad, Sox:SHL2 and Sox:SHL4 models are given in **_Models_** directory and sample trajectories are given in **_Trajectories_** directory.

-### Acknowlegnments
-This study is the part of the integrative approach, where we have combined cutting-edge experimental (•OH and UV laser footprinting) and _in silico_ (integrative modeling and molecular dynamics simulations) approaches.
-The article will be published very soon.

 ### Contact
 Ezgi Karaca ezgi.karaca@ibg.edu.tr